 Dinner in 20 minutes or less!
-Meet the creamiest Vegan Alfredo Sauce, made with cauliflower (frozen for super easy, or fresh), a little bit of cashews and a LOT of garlic.
+Meet the creamiest alfredo sauce, made with cauliflower, a little bit of cashews and a LOT of garlic.
 Serve with fettuccine and steamed broccoli for a quick, amazing meal that won’t weigh you down!

-I know you will love this Vegan Alfredo Sauce as much as I do.
+I hope you love this Alfredo Sauce as much as I do.
 It’s:

 - “Lick the blender” tasty!

 - Full of whole plant foods

 - Rich and creamy, but won’t leave you feeling weighed down

 If you don’t have an Instant Pot, don’t worry.
 You can still make this recipe, almost as quickly.
 I’ve included both Instant Pot and regular instructions.

 - Push the saute feature on the Instant Pot.
 Add the olive oil and minced garlic and cook for a minute or two, until fragrant, but be careful not to burn.